1025cc/CSIT6000O-Project/README.md

 faas-cli deploy -f stack.yml --gateway http://{server_ip}:31112
 ```

-报错的话可以用这个命令
+Then you can access http://{server_ip}:31112 to test the backend service.

+If you get an error, you can use this command to see the log.

 ```bash
 faas-cli logs {function_name} --gateway http://{server_ip}:31112
 ```

-Step 3: Port-forward for Openfaas Gateway
+Port-forward for Openfaas Gateway to port 8080.

-转发功能到8080

 ```
 kubectl port-forward -n openfaas svc/gateway 8080:8080 --address=0.0.0.0 &
 ```

 An Openfaas gateway service(svc/gateway) is created on openfaas deployment in openfaas namespace, a port forwarding is necessary so that the openfaas functions can be accessed through {server_ip}:8080/function/{function_name}.
 Ensure the gateway service is ready before running this command.
 And always run this command in the background to keep it from occupying the terminal.

 > **After the deployment, all the Openfaas functions can be accessed through {server_ip}:31112/ui/.
 And the Frontend Web App can be accessed through http://{server_ip}**